 Jonathan Creek: WPA era archaeology at a walled Mississippian town

-Palisade Walls: During the eleventh century A.D., the frequency with which stout walls were constructed around settlements began to increase across the Eastern Woodlands.
+During the eleventh century A.D., the frequency with which stout walls were constructed around settlements began to increase across the Eastern Woodlands.
 While some of the large Mississippian mound sites in the Southeast and southern Midwest were protected with substantial enclosures studded with bastions, other mound sites lacked these features.
-Typically associated with warfare, such walls reflect vertical integration involving regional elites as they vied for adherents, struggled to establish and maintain alliances, cultivated and enhanced the sanctity of chiefly office, and attempt- ed to augment their prestige and expand their spheres of influence through the use of coercive force and the construction of monuments; the walls also manifest horizontal forms of integration involving followers and allies who weighed the benefits and costs associated with a loss of autonomy in such a contentious social landscape.
-The implications of village fortification for the ascent, attrition, transformation, and eventual dissolution of chiefly power are explored using a case example from the lower Tennessee River valley in western Kentucky.
+Typically associated with warfare, such walls reflect vertical integration involving regional elites as they vied for adherents, struggled to establish and maintain alliances, cultivated and enhanced the sanctity of chiefly office, and attempted to augment their prestige and expand their spheres of influence through the use of coercive force and the construction of monuments.
+The walls also manifest horizontal forms of integration involving followers and allies who weighed the benefits and costs associated with a loss of autonomy in such a contentious social landscape.
+The implications of village fortification for the ascent, attrition, transformation, and eventual dissolution of chiefly power are explored using a case example (Jonathan Creek) from the lower Tennessee River valley in western Kentucky.

 The Jonathan Creek site in Kentucky was excavated in the early 1940s as part of The Works Progress Administration (WPA), a New Deal program created in response to the Great Depression of the 1930s.
 This program employed millions of unskilled, mostly male laborers to complete public works projects, including the effort to uncover the community plan of an entire Mississippian town and mound center at Jonathan Creek.
 Although the project at Jonathan Creek terminated prematurely as a result of WWII's resource prioritization, the remnants of 89 structures representing a diverse array of architectural foundation styles were documented during the excavation.